 - George Herbert could play the lute.

 - ‘The Altar’ is a devotional poem that depicts the speaker’s desire to make a sacrifice similar to Christ’s.
 This poem is one of several that Herbert wrote that depicts an image in the arrangement of the text.
 In this case, an altar.
 The poem describes the metaphorical process of building an altar out of one’s heart.
-The speaker depicts how one move at a time he’s going to create an altar to God, built from his own body.
+The speaker depicts how one moves at a time; he’s going to create an altar to God built from his own body.

 - ‘The Collar’ is an interesting poem that suggests that life as a religious man was not as easy for Herbert as other poems suggest.
 In it, the priest’s collar is presented as a symbol of restraint.
-He is living in a prison o this own belief and wants to find a way out of it.
+He is living in prison on his own belief and wants to find a way out of it.
 Eventually, God speaks to him and calms him down.

 - ‘Easter Wings’ is another religious poem in which the speaker discusses the fall of man and his own desire to do better.
 The poem is laid out in the shape of a bird’s wings, a technique that Herbert enjoyed employing.
 In the text, the speaker describes man’s foolishness in the Garden of Eden and how he doesn’t like being stuck in the darkness.
 He asks God that he be able to rise up and into the light.

-George Herbert was born in Montgomery, Powys, Wales in April of 1593.
-His parents were Richard Herbert and Magdalen Herbert and he was one of ten children born to the couple.
+George Herbert was born in Montgomery, Powys, Wales, in April 1593.
+His parents were Richard Herbert and Magdalen Herbert, and he was one of ten children born to the couple.
 He grew up in a very affluent household that was close to both the national and local governments.
-At one point his father was a member of parliament as well as a justice of the peace.
-For a time Richard Herbert served as a high sheriff and custos rotulorum, or keeper of the rolls, in Montgomeryshire.
+At one point, his father was a member of parliament as well as a justice of the peace.
+For a time, Richard Herbert served as a high sheriff and custos rotulorum, or keeper of the rolls, in Montgomeryshire.

-When he was twelve years old Herbert entered Westminster School as a day pupil.
-He later became a residential scholar and was admitted to Trinity College, Cambridge in 1609.
+When he was twelve years old, Herbert entered Westminster School as a day pupil.
+He later became a residential scholar and was admitted to Trinity College, Cambridge, in 1609 on a scholarship.
 It was from here that he graduated with a Bachelor’s and Master’s degree.
 He graduated in 1616 at the age of 23.
 After his time at university, he was elected a major fellow of the college and was appointed Reader in Rhetoric.
 Throughout his years of education, he devoted a great deal of time studying Latin and Greek.
 These skills allowed him to attain the post of the University’s Public Orator.
 He remained in this role until 1627.

-Herbert’s first work, Qua auspicatissimum Serenissimi Principis Caroli, was published in 1623.
+Herbert’s first entrance into the literary world, Qua auspicatissimum Serenissimi Principis Caroli, was published in 1623.
 He is known today for writing in English, Latin, and Greek.
 It was in 1624 that Herbert became a member of parliament, representing Montgomery.
-He gained favor with King James I during this time period but the king died in 1625, as well as two patrons who were helping to fund the young man’s career.
-Herbert’s short career in parliament was over but he quickly moved from politics to the church, taking his holy orders in 1624.
+He gained the favor and the attention of King James I during this time period, but the king died in 1625, as well as two patrons who were helping to fund the young man’s career.
+Herbert’s short career in parliament was over, but he quickly moved from politics to the church, taking his holy orders in 1624.

 Legacy and Posthumous Publication

-After Herbert’s death, a book of proverbs was published in 1640, titled, His Outlandish Provers.
-It listed over 1,000 aphorisms in English which had been gathered from a number of different countries.
-These proverbs, as well as another 150, were re-published posthumously in the collection, Herbert’s Remains.
+After Herbert’s death, a book of proverbs was published in 1640, titled, His Outlandish Proverbs.
+It listed over 1,000 aphorisms in English, which had been gathered from a number of different countries.
+These proverbs, as well as another 150, were re-published posthumously in the collection Herbert’s Remains.

 A reader of Herbert’s text will also take note of the ways in which many of the poems are printed.
 Often the text was varied on the page, such as appearing sideways, in an effort to enhance the meaning of the piece.
 One example of this technique can be seen in the poem, ‘The Altar,’ in which the shorter and longer lines are arranged so they form the image of an altar.

 It was not for many centuries after his death that Herbert was appreciated for more than just his piety.
-His poetic works were not truly admired until a great deal of time had passed.
+George Herbert’s poetic works were not truly admired until a great deal of time had passed.

 Influence from other Poets